California Attorneys for Wage & Hour Record-Keeping Violations

 Have Your Rights as an Employee Been Violated?
 We Can Help.

-The law firm of Venardi Zurada LLP provides free initial consultations for wage and hour record keeping violations throughout the San Francisco/Bay Area.
+The law firm of Venardi Zurada LLP provides free initial consultations for wage and hour record keeping violations throughout the San Francisco/California.
 We are experienced employment lawyers who fight hard for our clients.
 If we are able to take your case, we pay all litigation costs.
 We only get paid our costs and attorneys’ fees if you get compensation.

 GET A FREE CASE REVIEW